wp-hooks/vscode-wordpress-hooks/readme.md

 * Autocomplete for action and filter callback functions
 * Hover information on action and filter names

-Last updated for WordPress 5.5.
+Last updated for WordPress 5.5 (August 2020).

 ## Usage